-Kylie & Kendall Jenner, Cardi B & Serena Williams Become Memes After Met Gala And The Internet Goes Wild
+Kylie & Kendall Jenner, Cardi B, & Serena Williams Become Memes After Met Gala And The Internet Goes Wild

 The 2019 Met Gala at NYC’s Metropolitan Museum of Art for the opening of the Costume Institute’s annual fashion exhibit gathered A-listers from all over for “fashion’s biggest night out.”
-To fit with the theme of the opening fashion exhibition, “Camp: Notes on Fashion,” many celebrities got creative in their outfits and graced the red carpet in an eclectic mix of costumes and styles.
+To fit with the theme of the opening fashion exhibition, “Camp: Notes on Fashion,” many celebrities got creative with their outfits and graced the red carpet in an eclectic mix of costumes and styles.

-Several of the celebrities who attended the event, most notably Kylie and Kendall Jenner, Cardi B, and Serena Williams, were unable to escape the wrath of the internet as their outfit choices were turned into viral memes, reported the Daily Mail.
+Several of the celebrities who attended the event, most notably Kylie and Kendall Jenner, Cardi B, and Serena Williams, were unable to escape the wrath of the internet as their outfit choices were turned into viral memes, reported The Daily Mail.

-In fact, Kendall and Kylie Jenner were compared to various different characters and objects, after their orange and purple Versace showgirl gowns were likened to the characters Dumb and Dumber, the ugly stepsisters from Cinderella, Anastasia and Drizella, Daphne and Velma from Scooby Doo, and even the orange and grape Fanta flavors.
+In fact, Kendall and Kylie Jenner were compared to various different characters and objects after their orange and purple Versace showgirl gowns were likened to characters in Dumb and Dumber; the ugly stepsisters from Cinderella, Anastasia and Drizella; Daphne and Velma from Scooby Doo; and even the orange and grape Fanta flavors.

 Kylie adorned a long, mesh purple dress complete with a large matching purple feather skirt and giant feather puffs on her arms.
 She wore a purple wig to match and a nude bodysuit.
-Kendall showed up for the night decked out from head to toe in orange; she wore a skin-tight feathery orange dress and an accompanying feather cape.
+Kendall showed up for the night decked out from head to toe in orange; she wore a skintight feathery orange dress and an accompanying feather cape.

 who wore it better #MetGala pic.twitter.com/WtkUZM6pGk